VALLEE BLANCHE USEFUL INFORMATION

 Cancellation is decided by the guide, being in a good place to judge weather and snow conditions.

-In case of cancellation, Paypal payment is better to pay you back, without any problem if the reason for cancellation is due to bad snow/weather circumstances and not to poor motivation of the participants behalf.
+In case of cancellation, Paypal payment is better to pay you back, without any problem if the guide decides to cancel and not to poor motivation of the participants behalf.

-An other descent will be proposed to you if you want it, there are many very interesting possibilities in Mont Blanc valleys.
+An other descent will be proposed to you, there are many very interesting possibilities in Mont Blanc valleys.

 COMMUNICATION WITH THE GUIDE